jpachecoxyz/blog/content/posts/my-blog-in-emacs.md

 -   _:EXPORT_FILE_NAME_:

-This is how your file is going to be stored, you may or not add the `.md` extencion.
+This is how your file is going to be stored, you may or not add the `.md` extension.

 -   _:EXPORT_HUGO_SECTION_:

 Here is the tricky part, if you have multiple sections like: post, projects, topics, etc. this is where the file is going to be stored.

-If the subheader starts with a TODO, when exported the md metadata is going to have `draftt: true`, which means even the archive is going to be created when you run hugo to create your site that md archive is going to be ignored until you finish (remove the TODO or change it to DONE.).
+If the sub-header starts with a TODO, when exported the md metadata is going to have `draftt: true`, which means even the archive is going to be created when you run hugo to create your site that md archive is going to be ignored until you finish (remove the TODO or change it to DONE.).

-And tha's it, you can search mor options for manage the front matter in hugo in this [page.](https://ox-hugo.scripter.co/)
+And tha's it, you can search more options for manage the front matter in hugo in this [page.](https://ox-hugo.scripter.co/)

 Thanks for reading.